Ganesh-Chaudhari405/Desktop-Based--App/README.md

 # JAVA-Desktop Based App
 This app is just prototype we can use for Feed management.
+Developed Desktop based feed management application which stores user details,feedbacks,products details,customer details etc.
+This app will help small feed shops to manage customers.

 # Technologies
-Frameworks of JAVA
+Frameworks of JAVA: Hibernate,JAVAFX
-Hibernate
-JAVAFX

-# Database
 PostgreSQL
+# For Better Understanding